-- 1. Metering and billing arrangements-The first aspect defines how consumption and generation-related electricity flows are measured and credited; - Retail tariff design-This aspect defines the retail tariff structure and exact purchase rate the DG system owner must pay for electricity from the grid, and thus helps defines the potential for customer bill savings; and - 3.
-Sell rate design-The final element defines the exact level of compensation a DG system owner receives for electricity exported from the DG system to the grid.19
+- 1. Metering and billing arrangement-The first aspect defines how consumption and generation-related electricity flows are measured and credited.
+This section will focus on net energy metering and net billing schemes for DPV-plus-storage customers; - 2.
+Retail tariff design-This aspect defines the retail tariff structure and exact purchase rate the DG system owner must pay for electricity from the grid, and thus helps defines the potential for customer bill savings.
+This section will discuss how various retail tariff elements incentivize certain behaviors from the system owner and how these elements influence the relative economics of DPV-plus-storage systems versus standalone DPV systems; and - 3.
+Sell rate design-The final element defines the exact level of compensation a DG system owner receives for electricity exported from the DG system to the grid.24 This section will provide a brief discussion on how the level of compensation a system receives for energy exports can impact system economics.